PenBuddy logo

 Employee roster and handwritten card used for turnover prevention planning

-Turnover is usually the last visible symptom
+Turnover is usually the last sign

 3.1M